 For now, I am back in Charlotte, North Carolina indefinitely.
 I have been applying to production assistant jobs and other positions related to writing and production in Charlotte, Atlanta, Los Angeles and New York.
 Honestly, while I find the right place, I’m just trying to see all my friends and visit my family members while I can.
 I know that life can quickly overwhelm a person, and keep them so busy that it may be easier to shift into a manner of living comparable to an autopilot setting.
 Right now, I’m trying to plan for the future, but live for today.

-SIDE NOTE: With Father’s day just passing us by, I’d be remiss if I didn’t mention how I am now not only excited about my professional prospects.
+SIDE NOTE: With Father’s day just passing us by, I’d be remiss if I didn’t mention how I’m now not just excited about my professional future.
 Thanks to my friends, family, and some good quiet car rides by myself, I feel rejuvenated and optimistic about my ‘life prospects.’

-While our jobs are often referred to as “how we make our living,” I’m excited make an attempt at creating something like what my parents did.
+While our jobs are often referred to as “how we make our living,” I’m excited make an attempt at creating something like what my parents did together.
+Thanks, pops!